 Many couples have an idea about what positions they want to be photographed at their engagement or wedding shoot.
 Ask them if they have any posing ideas.
 If their pose doesn’t translate onto camera, adjust them to transform the initial idea into something more photogenic.
 Using their idea as a starting point is a great way to get a better idea of how the couple would like to be portrayed.

 If your couple is having trouble relaxing, or if the images are looking stiff, choose a shooting location where your couple is naturally comfortable and can really interact with their environment.
 For example, capture images of the two of them picking out a record in a record store, cooking together, or playing with their dog.
 Capturing authentic moments like these help the couple tell their story.

 By Vegter Photo

 Address the couple by their names or use gender-neutral pronouns.
-Observe the terms they use with one another and don’t be afraid to ask for preferred pronouns.
-Showing that you care enough to use the pronouns they prefer will help foster a supportive, inclusive, and respectful relationship between you and the couple.
+Observe the terms they use with one another and don’t be afraid to ask for correct pronouns.
+Showing that you care enough to use the proper pronouns will help foster a supportive, inclusive, and respectful relationship between you and the couple.

 Gender-neutral terms should also be applied when talking about the other people in the wedding.
 Use terms like “wedding party” instead of “bridal party”, “bridesmaids”, or “groomsmen”.
 Use gender-neutral terms when addressing individuals at the wedding, and mix things up.
 Be creative when it comes to taking group shots of the wedding party; don’t assign gender-stereotypical posing ideas, mix it up!